vfaronov/chatter/README.md

     chattertool -init-db -insert-fake 100

-The Web server must be started from the `web` directory because static files and templates are not yet compiled into the binary:
+The Web server must be started from the repo root because static files and templates are not yet compiled into the binary:

-    cd $(go env GOPATH)/src/github.com/vfaronov/chatter/web
+    cd $(go env GOPATH)/src/github.com/vfaronov/chatter
     chatter

 (see also `-help`)

-Go to [`localhost:10242`](http://localhost:10242/).
+Go to [`localhost:10242/rooms/`](http://localhost:10242/rooms/).
 When prompted for HTTP authentication, type any username.

 ## To Do